yousra291987/ChiCMaxima/README.md

 # ChiCMaxima

 ChiCMaxima pipeline for analyzing  and identificantion of chromation loops in CHi-C promoters data.
+ChiCMaxima consists of 3 Rscripts: Chi
 Current release: ChiCMaxima 0.9

-# Installation

 # Input format